microsoft/PubSec-Info-Assistant/docs/deployment/enable_secure_deployment.md

 ![Secure deployment - High level architecture](../images/secure-deploy-high-level-architecture.png)

-A more detailed architecture diagram illustrates component interaction:
+A more detailed architecture diagram shows the Information Assistant deployment in a tenant, subscription and resource group illustrating component interaction:

 ![Secure deployment - Detailed Architecture](../images/secure-deploy-detailed-architecture.png)

-If you do not have a secure communication channel between your enterprise and the Azure cloud you could establish a Point to Site (P2S) Virtual Private Network (VPN) to enable access to the Information Assistant for demonstration purposes.
-This approach would require a VPN Gateway be added to the Information Assistant infrastructure.
+IIf your enterprise lacks a secure communication channel between your on-premises environment and the Azure cloud, consider setting up a Point-to-Site (P2S) Virtual Private Network (VPN).
+This will allow you to enable access to the Information Assistant for demonstration purposes.
+To implement this approach, you’ll need to add a VPN Gateway to the Information Assistant infrastructure.

 More information on [using an Azure VPN Gateway Point-to-Site VPN](https://learn.microsoft.com/en-us/azure/vpn-gateway/work-remotely-support)